catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 ### Challenge: identifying assumptions

-Take 5 minutes to list out as many assumptions as you can about the EIA 923 Puerto Rico data in the [data directory](../data/).
+Take 5 minutes to list out as many assumptions as you can about the EIA 923 Puerto Rico data (`pr_gen_fuel_monthly.parquet`) in the [data directory](../data/).

+Please put them in the shared Google doc that your instructor prepared for you.

 The goal is to get past the obvious ones and start thinking of some un-obvious assumptions - no need to limit yourself to 'realistic' ones at this stage.

 :::::::: instructor

 Put these in a Google doc that you share with the class.